drgnfrts/ura-llm-search/data/DC-cleaned-md/Residential/Flats-Condominiums/Balconies-PES-PRT.md

 If the proposed communal indoor recreation spaces are less than 0.6% of the total GFA of the development or 10sqm (whichever is higher), these spaces shall be counted under the main building GFA instead of bonus GFA.

 Examples of communal indoor recreation spaces that may qualify for this scheme include gyms, function rooms, libraries, game rooms and reading rooms.
-Developers may propose other forms of communal indoor recreation spaces for URA’s evaluation.
+Developers may propose other forms of communal indoor recreation spaces for URA's evaluation.
 These spaces shall be retained as common property and kept accessible to residents of the development.
 They shall only be used for non-commercial purposes.

 The indoor recreation space bonus GFA scheme shall apply to all development applications for new erection, amendments to approved developments or additions and alterations (A&A) of existing private non-landed residential developments or mixed-use developments with a residential component.